Writing in the AMWA galleries

 Writing the West at AMWA

-Each writer will have the opportunity to submit their work to be included in the season’s Writing the West anthology.
-In April we will host a Celebratory Reading of the anthology where writers can invite family and friends to watch them present their work in front of the paintings.
-Writers included in the anthology will receive a copy of the book and it will be displayed throughout AMWA’s galleries.
+Participants will have the opportunity to submit their work to be included in the season’s Writing the West anthology.
+In April, we’ll host a Celebratory Reading where writers can invite family and friends to watch them present their work from the anthology in front of the paintings.
+Anthology contributors will receive a copy of the book, which will be displayed throughout AMWA’s galleries for all to enjoy.

 Upcoming Sessions

 Dan Manzanares is an award-winning literary arts advocate and teacher who holds a Master of Fine Arts in creative writing from Western Colorado University.
 As an author and editor, he’s published community anthologies as well as a nationally recognized arts and culture community engagement toolkit.
-In 2021, Denver’s Mayor and City Council appointed Dan to the Denver Commission on Cultural Affairs, where he serves as co-chair.
-He’s a founding board member of the nonprofit Sidewalk Poets, and co-founder of Story Quest, a creative business teaching aspiring authors how to use the power of storytelling to unlock their imagination.
+In 2021, Denver’s Mayor appointed Dan to the Denver Commission on Cultural Affairs, where he served as Chair.
+He’s a founding board member of Sidewalk Poets; an advisory board member of Rocky Mountain Reader; and co-founder of Story Quest, a creative business teaching aspiring authors how to use the power of storytelling to unlock their imaginations.

 DIY Writing Prompts